jinlikegold/currently-learning/README.md

 Starting to work with an API!
 First reviewing calling data points from within object key-value pairs.
 Then learned how to look up and use a Chrome API to access data from the current tab, so as to pull it into the app.
 App is now complete, ready to be deployed.

 ### 10/3:
 Reviewing learned Javascript principles from the Chrome extension project via a series of mini challenges.
+Wrote a function for generating images based on external data, and a dynamic function for generating a sentence from passed in strings and arrays.